-415 Secondary current station Georgeson Passage (3010), referenced on Active Pass, is in Canadian Tide and Current Tables, Volume 5.
+Secondary current station Georgeson Passage (3010), referenced on Active Pass, is in Canadian Tide and Current Tables, Volume 5.
 The flood sets NW and the ebb SE through Georgeson Passage.

-Robson Channel, between the south end of Curlew Island and Mayne Island, leads into the south part of Horton Bay.
+Island and Mayne Island, leads into the south end of Curlew Bay.
 A rock, with 0.9 m over it, lies in the east entrance to Robson Channel and a drying ledge extends south from the south extremity of Curlew Island.